livecomsjournal/livecomsjournal.github.io/index.md

 # Updating LiveCoMS Articles

 A unique aspect of LiveCoMS is article versions, where new, updated versions of articles can be re-reviewed and treated as new publications.
-By using GitHub to write the paper, questions, comments, or additions from the community [can be filed as issues](https://help.github.com/articles/about-issues/) and then can be easily incorporated into new versions of the article.
-In this way the document becomes truly a living document.

 Once peer reviewed, articles receive new DOI’s and are published on the LiveCoMS site as new versions.
 This allows authors to receive credit for ongoing work they do on their articles.